 Washington requires two witnesses.
 If you’re bringing guests to your elopement, two of them will just have to sign your marriage license.
 However, don’t worry if your elopement plans don’t include any guests – you can ask two strangers to sign your license!
 Anyone you meet at your trail head or in the park is bound to be stoked to help you out.
 And, your photographer can be a witness as well.

-We believe your photos should not just live in a box on a shelf or in a folder on a computer.
+I believe your photos should not just live in a box on a shelf or in a folder on a computer.
 You deserve to have your day told in a way that captures the magic and love that you felt in that moment, with the love of your life, celebrating in a way that was totally you.

 Your day should be more than just a memory, it should be an experience and one you can look back on and relive over and over again!!